fortrabbit/blog/modern-php-monoliths.md

 - [data-star.dev](https://data-star.dev)

-### E - Others
+### E - HTMX and derivates

-[HTMX](https://htmx.org) is also a backend-agnostic JavaScript library allowing developers to send HTML over the wire.
-It has become quite popular these last years and can add reactivity here and there without too much change on the backend side.
+[HTMX](https://htmx.org) and [Unpoly](https://unpoly.com/) are also a backend-agnostic JavaScript libraries, adding reactivity without too much change on the backend side.
+Too dive even deeper, have a look at [Hypermedia Systems](https://hypermedia.systems/) - a book that it looks at HTMX and Hyperview.

-Somehow also in this coupled space are the following projects:
+Somehow also in this space are the following projects:

 - [Sprig plugin for Craft CMS](https://putyourlightson.com/plugins/sprig) - based on HTMX
 - [YoYo](https://getyoyo.dev/) - based on HTMX